 17. Take a Hike

-By far one of the most popular things to do in Asheville is hiking.
+Hiking is by far one of the most popular things to do in Asheville.

 If you have your own wheels and are willing to drive 45 minutes to an hour outside of town, you have tons of options for excellent hiking trails.